Below is the set of guidelines we will follow:

-Post a sign outside your home for more quiet as needed
+Post a sign outside your home for when quiet is needed

 It is the responsibility of Natura residents to communicate these guidelines to their adult and child guests.

 State of Property: Property must be maintained and kept in an organized state of cleanliness at all times, both personal and community property.
-Property will not be used for excessive storage or in an unkempt manor as defined by the coop.
+The property will not be used for excessive storage or in an unkempt manner as defined by the coop.

 Behavior: These Agreements and bylaws shall apply to all owners, renters, and guests residing within or using the common areas or facilities of Natura.